coder-mike/microvium/doc/internals/closure-embedding.md

 Note that I deliberately complicated things in the above example by putting `decrement` under an `if (condition)`.
 Although this looks structurally similar to the loop, Microvium still treats this as `sameInstanceCountAsParent` because it's impossible to have multiple instances of `decrement` per environment record of `foo`.
 Calling this the "same instance count" is not strictly correct because there might also be no instances of `decrement` if `condition` is false, but this is irrelevant from the perspective of the static analysis for embedding.

 Note that unlike the first example, `decrement` is the one embedded here, not `increment`, since decrement shares the same instance count with `foo-scope`.
-In this diagram I've also renamed `foo-scope` to `decrement` because now the identity of the scope of foo identical to the closure we call `decrement`.

-Note that the diagram is essentially looking at the state after the function has run and both `increment` and `decrement` are initialized.
+Note that the diagram is essentially looking at the state after the function has run and both `increment` and `decrement` have been created.
 But of course there are intermediate states here while things are being initialized.
 For example, before `decrement` is assigned, the `decrement` variable (on the stack, because it's not used by a closure) will hold the value `VM_VALUE_DELETED` to indicate TDZ, and also the `function` slot in the `decrement` closure need not be initialized yet because `foo-scope` is not yet used as a closure.

 To put this another way, `foo-scope` is simply a closure scope, but it has a reserved slot available so that we can upgrade it to also become the `decrement` closure if/when needed.
 If `condition` is false, then it will never be needed and that slot will remain unset.